lambdaclass/concrete/ROADMAP.md

    early by making doc snippets first-class evidence — a gate extracts fenced `con` blocks and runs each through the compiler, failing on an unmarked block that no longer compiles.
 Cheap, high-leverage, and directly serves the no-dark-constructs / honest-docs discipline.

-Extend the snippet marker with an optional evidence expectation block (for example expected diagnostic, capability set, proof status, or audit fact) so examples can prove not only "this compiles" but "this claim still reports the same evidence."
+   Deliverable: `scripts/tests/check_doc_snippets.sh` plus a small fenced-block
+   convention:
+   - runnable examples use a plain `con` fence;
+   - expected rejects use a `con reject:E02xx` fence;
+   - illustrative-only snippets use a `con pseudocode` fence;
+   - evidence expectation: a nearby `<!-- concrete-evidence: ... -->` block
+     naming expected diagnostics, capability facts, proof status, or audit facts.

+   Done when the gate fails on an unmarked broken snippet, fails when an evidence expectation drifts, and passes on one positive, one expected-reject, and one explicitly-pseudocode example.
 Slice-friendly: start with docs/ that already contain runnable snippets.
 HIGHEST-PRIORITY of these four.

 13s. **Allocator-as-value research — BEFORE Phase 7 collection APIs harden (2026-07-07).** `with(Alloc)` is the AUTHORITY ("may allocate"); it does not